Connie's Clubhouse

 • Daily programs, workshops, and community gardens

-• On- and off-site employment opportunities
+• On-site and assistance in finding off-site employment opportunities

 • Support for families and caregivers